 Winter weather can wreak havoc on a vehicle.
-Bitterly cold temperatures, snow, ice, slush, road salt; all of these things can have an impact on any car.
+Bitterly cold temperatures, snow, ice, slush, road salt; all these things can have an impact on any car.
 But some cars weren’t meant to be driven during the winter months.

 Winter makes your vehicle’s fluids less efficient, affects the battery’s performance, and messes with tire pressure.
 Plus, all that road salt can corrode your vehicle’s undercarriage, wheel wells, and brakes.